A variational principle, wave-particle duality, and the Schr\"{o}dinger equation: Generalized Planck-Einstein relation

 As a consequence, for a quantum particle, with making use of the right-hand expression in (\ref{1}) we can now define an $S_w$ action that incorporates the wave properties of the particle: $S_w=2 K_c-H_w$, where

 Since the (independent) variations of $\delta \psi$ and $\delta \psi^*$ are zero at times $t_1$ and $t_2$, it is easy to show (integrating by parts) that

 where

-Further, since the variations $\delta S_c$ and $\delta S_w$ (see the expressions (\ref{110}) and (\ref{112})) describe the same particle, they must match.
-That is, the equality $2\delta K_c-\delta H_w=\delta K_c-\delta K_c$ must hold, from which it follows that $\delta H_w=\delta K_c+\delta K_c\equiv \delta H_c$.
-That is, the essence of the proposed variational approach is that the variation of the functional $H_c$, which describes its corpuscular properties, must coincide with the variation of the functional $H_w$, which describes its wave properties:
+Further, since the variations $\delta S_c$ and $\delta S_w$ (see Exps. (\ref{110}) and (\ref{112})) describe the same particle, they must be equal.
+That is, the equality $2\delta K_c-\delta H_w=\delta K_c-\delta V_c$ must hold, from which it follows that $\delta H_w=\delta K_c+\delta V_c\equiv \delta H_c$.
+In the last analysis, the essence of the proposed variational approach is that the variation of the functional $H_c$, which describes the corpuscular properties of a particle, must coincide with the variation of the functional $H_w$, which describes its wave properties:

-Substitute here the expressions (\ref{113}) and (\ref{110}), and also take into account the fact that the equality (\ref{114}) must hold for any independent variations of $\delta\psi$ and $\delta psi^*$.
-Equating the integrands containing the $\delta\psi^*$ variation, we obtain the Schr\"{o}dinger equation
+Now we have here to take into account Exps. (\ref{110}) and (\ref{113}) for $\delta H_c$ and $\delta H_w$, and the fact that the equality (\ref{114}) must hold for both independent variations of $\delta\psi$ and $\delta \psi^*$.
+Lastly, equating the integrands containing the $\delta\psi^*$ variation, we obtain the Schr\"{o}dinger equation